 - Allograft is donor bone from a bone bank.

-- Bone graft substitute; there are different types, some of which are synthetic (man-made) and available in different shapes.
+- Bone graft substitutes; there are different types, some of which are synthetic (man-made) and available in different shapes.

-Post-operative x-rays are performed to ensure curve correction and that the rods, screws, and graft are well-positioned.
+Post-operative x-rays are performed to ensure curve correction and that the rods, screws, and grafts are well-positioned.
 The wound is closed and bandaged.
 Scoliosis surgery usually takes several hours.
-Dr. Stieber discusses the type of surgery and its anticipated duration with the patient well in advance of the surgery date.
+Dr. Stieber discusses the type of surgery and its anticipated duration with the patient well before the surgery date.